-International students must prove that they have sufficient funds available to pay for their educational and personal expenses.
-The following is the estimated average cost for a single undergraduate student for the 2018-2019 academic year.
+In response to the circumstances of COVID-19 and to provide financial relief to our students, the University of Minnesota will implement a tuition freeze for the 2020-2021 academic year.
+Undergraduate students, both current and incoming, will not see an increase in U of M tuition this coming academic year.
+For international students, this means tuition will remain at $31,616.
 Tuition and fees are subject to change and actual expenses will vary for individual students.
 The University of Minnesota is not responsible for any difference between these estimated costs and your actual costs.
 Cost increases should be expected for each subsequent academic year.

-New international freshman admitted to the University will also be considered for the Undergraduate Research Scholarship.
-Recipients receive $1,400 for participation in a faculty sponsored University of Minnesota research project and up to an additional $300 in support of supplies and expenses related to their research project.
+New international freshman admitted to the University also will be considered for the Undergraduate Research Scholarship.
 Undergraduate research at the University spans all academic disciplines and interests.
 The Undergraduate Research Scholarship allows students to pursue special research projects outside their regular courses.
 Learn more about the program.

-A small number of additional need-based scholarships for international students are also available through International Student and Scholar Services (ISSS).
-View more information about the specific criteria for these scholarships, and how to submit an application.
+A small number of additional need-based scholarships for international students also are available through International Student and Scholar Services (ISSS).
+Find more information about the specific scholarship criteria and how to submit an application on the ISSS website.

 A visa is required for international students to enter the United States.
-Most international students enter the U.S. on an F-1 student visa, which is a nonimmigrant visa that is granted to applicants who want to enroll full-time at a U.S. college or university.
+Most international students enter the U.S. on an F-1 student visa, which is a nonimmigrant visa granted to applicants who enroll full-time at a U.S. college or university.